-The TV show Couple Thinkers was created in collaboration with the production companies Mastiff and Zodiak.
-GANT wanted to have a small, tight, team that followed Craig and Megan up close to create authenticity and nerve.
+Couple Thinkers was created in collaboration with the production companies Mastiff and Zodiak.
+GANT wanted to have a small, tight, team that followed Craig and Megan up close to create authenticity.
 No pre-written scripts were used and the conversation between Craig, Megan and the various guests got a lot of space.

-Megan Ferguson is doing her debut as a TV host in the show.
-In the hunt for Craig’s sidekick, Eleonore and Alexander asked him who he had had his best conversations with.
-He answered his wife.
+Megan Ferguson made her debut as a TV host.
+But the pairing wasn’t an easy choice.
 Craig was sceptical at first to host the show together with Megan, but Eleonore and Alexander stood their ground.
 In hindsight, they made the right call.
-Craig’s and Megan’s constantly ongoing conversations are a red thread and it pushes the TV show forward.
+Craig’s and Megan’s conversations are a red thread, which pushes the TV show forward.

 How does GANT measure effect?

 GANT wrote down goals for reach and engagement at an early stage, even if there was hardly anything to compare them with.
-The goals were already met in the first week.
+They hit their targets already in the first week.

-”It was challenging to put down goals, and maybe we were too shy, but there was nothing to compare with.
-Brands haven’t done this before.
-Not in this way and not on this scale”, says Alexander Nilsson.
+‘It was challenging to put down your goals, and maybe we were too shy, but there was nothing to compare it with.
+Brands hadn’t done this before.
+Not in this way and not on this scale’, says Alexander Nilsson.

-Around Couple Thinkers, GANT has built up a comprehensive ecosystem of ads, PR, social media, retargeting and a lot more.
-Without, however, compromising the content of the show.
+GANT has built up a comprehensive ecosystem of ads, PR, social media, and retargeting around Couple Thinkers.
+Without, however, compromising with the content in the show.

-Alongside Couple Thinkers, sales-driven marketing continues as normal.
-Something that Eleonore and Alexander view as a prerequisite to succeed internally.
-The TV show and the sales-led marketing have completely different objectives and one activity can’t replace the other.
-But together, they can create a big impact, both in the short-term and in the long-term.
+Sales-driven marketing efforts continued as normal alongside the GANT TV show.
+Eleonore and Alexander view this distinction as a prerequisite to succeeding internally.
+The TV show and the general marketing efforts have completely different objectives and one activity can’t replace the other.
+But together, they can create a big impact, both short-term and long-term.

-”You could say there are two parallel tracks here.
+‘You could say there are two parallel tracks here.
 It’s partly about increasing awareness of GANT as a brand with people who don’t know us, or who don’t view us as an option.
-We won’t reach those people in a day, instead it’s a long-term work where we have to prove what we stand for.
-And partly we’re working actively with for instance retargeting to attract people who have seen Couple Thinkers to our site to take part of more content.
-We use all channels to communicate about Couple Thinkers and we’re building up a world on that theme”, says Eleonore Säll.
+We won’t reach those people in a day, instead it’s a long-term effort where we have to prove what we stand for.

 The interest for Couple Thinkers has been incredibly big.
-During the first week, the series generated more than 100 editorial articles across the globe and they’ve got close to a billion readers.
-A lot of it is the result of thorough PR work that is based on the TV show.
+During the first week, the series generated more than 100 editorial articles across the globe and they’ve got close to a billion unique readers in the U.S. A big part of the success is a result of extensive PR efforts, built on the show.

 Never Stop Learning

-”We know that consumers today care more about value than the price tag.
+‘We know that today’s consumers care more about value than the price tag.
 You choose which brands you want to live with.
 That’s why you have to take this step.
-One day it will be too late”, says Eleonore Säll.
+One day it will be too late’, says Eleonore Säll.